 External decorations

 Repair category: 2

-Notes The external decorations are showing signs of deterioration.
+Notes The external decorations are weathered and require attention.
 The condition of the joinery should be checked and repaired as necessary during redecoration.
 Paint finishes and decorated external surfaces will require redecoration on a regular basis.